Heydar Aliyev

-Aliyev became president of independent Azerbaijan while the country was on the brink of civil war and suffering serious losses in the First Nagorno-Karabakh War with neighboring Armenia.
-Aliyev's supporters credit him with restoring stability to Azerbaijan and turning the country into a major international energy producer.
+Aliyev was installed as president of Azerbaijan after the 1993 military coup ousted President Abulfaz Elchibey.
+Elchibey was a prominent Soviet dissident and Azerbaijani nationalist leader who had been elected as president in independent Azerbaijan's first free election in 1992.
+Aliyev's installation as president put an end to Azerbaijan's short post-independence democratic interlude.
+Shortly after taking charge, Aliyev organized a presidential election where he won nearly 99% of the vote.

 His regime in Azerbaijan has been described as dictatorial, authoritarian, and repressive.
 He was also said to have run a heavy-handed police state where elections were rigged and dissent was repressed.
 A cult of personality developed around Aliyev, which has continued after his death in 2003.
-Shortly before his death, his son Ilham Aliyev was elected president in a controversial election and continues to lead Azerbaijan to this day.
+Shortly before his death, his son Ilham Aliyev was elected president in a fraudulent election and continues to lead Azerbaijan to this day.

 Career in the Soviet era

 Early life

-Aliyev was born on 10 May 1923 in the city of Nakhchivan.
-His family had moved to Nakhchivan before his birth from the village of Jomardly (modern-day Tanahat in the Syunik Province of Armenia), located only a few miles from Nakhchivan.
-Some sources claim that Aliyev was actually born 2 years earlier in Jomardly, but that it was later decided that a senior Azerbaijani politician should not have an Armenian place of birth.
-His father was from Jomardly and his mother was from Vorotan (also in modern-day Syunik Province of Armenia).
+According to both his official biography and the Great Soviet Encyclopedia, Aliyev was born on 10 May 1923 in the city of Nakhchivan.
+His family had moved to Nakhchivan before his birth from the village of Comardlı (modern-day Tanahat in the Syunik Province of Armenia), located only a few miles from Nakhchivan.
+Some sources claim that Aliyev was actually born 2 years earlier in Comardlı, but that it was later decided that a senior Azerbaijani politician should not have an Armenian place of birth.
+His father was from Comardlı and his mother was from Vorotan (also in modern-day Syunik Province of Armenia).
 Aliyev had four brothers: Hasan, Huseyn, Jalal, and Agil, as well as three sisters: Sura, Shafiga and Rafiga.

 After graduating from the Nakhchivan Pedagogical School, Aliyev attended the Azerbaijan Industrial Institute (now the Azerbaijan State Oil and Industry University) from 1939 to 1941, where he studied architecture.
 In 1949 and 1950, he studied at the USSR Ministry of State Security Higher School in Leningrad.
 Aliyev's official biography also states that he studied at Baku State University, graduating with a degree in history in 1957.
 According to American journalist Pete Earley, Aliyev first attended the Ministry of State Security Academy in Leningrad and graduated in 1944.
 He also took Senior Staff Professional Development courses at the Dzerzhinsky Higher School of the KGB in Moscow in 1966.

 In 1948, Aliyev married Zarifa Aliyeva.
 On 12 October 1955, their daughter Sevil Aliyeva was born.
 On 24 December 1961, their son Ilham was born.
 Zarifa Aliyeva died of cancer in 1985.